PatriciaMara/project-restaurant-backend/README.md

 # projetorestaurante-backend
-Projeto final da trilha de Fullstack do Bootcamp da Use Academy - Code Like a Girl.
+O backend do projeto final da trilha de Fullstack do Bootcamp da Use Academy - Code Like a Girl.